naturepoems/naturepoems/quotes/Haiku in the English-Speaking World (Early 20th century)/Ezra Pound/index.md

 ---
 layout: author
 title: Ezra Pound
-description: "An influential American poet and a major figure in the modernist movement, Pound was known for his role in introducing the concepts of East Asian poetry to the West, particularly haiku.
-His poem 'In a Station of the Metro' reflects haiku's brevity and imagery."
+description: "An influential figure in modernist poetry, Ezra Pound introduced the concept of 'imagism,' which drew inspiration from Japanese forms, including haiku.
+His focus on precise imagery and clarity mirrors the essence of haiku."
 subject: "Haiku in the English-Speaking World (Early 20th century)"
 parent: Haiku in the English-Speaking World (Early 20th century)
 permalink: /Haiku in the English-Speaking World (Early 20th century)/Ezra Pound/